glennj/exercism.io/perl5/palindrome-products/HELP.md

 ## Submitting your solution

-You can submit your solution using the `exercism submit Palindrome.pm` command.
+You can submit your solution using the `exercism submit PalindromeProducts.pm` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: